linuxkit/rtf/docs/USER_GUIDE.md

 There are template [`test.sh`](../etc/templates/test.sh) and [`test.ps1`](../etc/templates/test.ps1) files which can be used for writing tests.
-A test script contains a number of special comments (`SUMMARY`, `LABELS`, `REPEAT`, and, `AUTHOR`) which are used by the regression test framework.
+A test script contains a number of special comments (`SUMMARY`, `LABELS`, `REPEAT`, `ISSUE`, and, `AUTHOR`) which are used by the regression test framework.
 The `SUMMARY` line should contain a *short* summary of what the test does.
-The `LABEL` is a (optional) list of labels to control when a test should be executed.  `AUTHOR` should contain name and email address of the test author.
-If a test is from multiple authors, multiple `AUTHOR` lines can be used.
+The `LABELS` is a (optional) list of labels to control when a test should be executed.  `AUTHOR` should contain name and email address of the test author.
+If a test is from multiple authors, multiple `AUTHOR` lines can be used. `ISSUE` can be used to link a test to one or more issues on a bug tracker, i.e., this test exists because of these issues.
+To link to multiple issues, multiple `ISSUE` lines can be used.
 Finally, the `REPEAT` line may contain a single number to indicate that a test should be executed multiple times.
 The `REPEAT` line may also contain `<label>:<number>` entries to runtest multiple times if a label is present.